 The district operates a state-certified water laboratory where water samples from throughout the district are tested regularly.

-NID treated water meets and exceeds standards set by the California Department of Public Health Services.
-As required by state law, NID produces an annual water quality report, the Consumer Confidence Report, that is posted on the District’s website.
+NID treated water meets and exceeds standards set by the California Department of Public Health.
+As required by State law, NID produces an annual water quality report, the Consumer Confidence Report, that is posted on the District’s website.
 Please see the right hand column of this page for a link to the report.

 NID’s flushing program is conducted annually in the winter months and is designed to keep treated water pipelines clean and ensure a fresh, high quality water supply